Is Plusnet broadband any good?

 You get it free – with a small delivery charge

-This costs £5.99, and is payable upfront along with the standard installation costs.
+A small charge is payable upfront along with the standard installation costs.
 It also comes with a free Microfilter.
 These attach to your home’s phone sockets to reduce interference and increase your broadband speed.

 - Model: Sagemcom 2704N ADSL 2/2+